hmc-cs111-spring2016/regular-expressions/README.md

 it's easy to translate it into code.
 Here we go...

 We start with an **alphabet**, which is a set of characters.
-For this assignment, we'll take the alphabet to be any character that can appear in a Scala string, i.e., [Unicode] characters.
+For this assignment, our alphabet will be any character that can appear in a Scala string, i.e., anything that the Scala compiler will let us put between two quotes like so: `'a'`.

-A **word** _w_ is a sequence of characters `c1⋅⋅⋅cn`; this word has length n.
+A **string** _s_ is a sequence of characters `c1⋅⋅⋅cn`; this string has length
-There is a special word called the **null** word, spelled ε; this word has length 0.
-We use the terms word and **string** interchangeably.
+n.
+There is a special string called the **null** string, spelled ε; this word has length 0.

-A **language** _L_ is a set of words.
+A **language** _L_ is a set of strings.

-Given an alphabet, the set of **regular languages** “over that alphabet” can be defined inductively as follows:
+Given an alphabet, the set of **regular languages** “over that alphabet” can be defined as follows:

    + The empty language ∅ is regular.
-This language contains 0 words.
+This language contains 0 strings.
-   + The language {ε} that contains the one string—the null word—is regular.
+   + The language {ε} that contains one string—the null string—is regular.
    + If c is a character, then the language {c} that contains one string is regular.
-   + If L1 and L2 are regular languages (i.e., they're each sets of words), then the language L1 ∪ L2 is regular.
+   + If L1 and L2 are regular languages (i.e., they're each sets of strings), then the language L1 ∪ L2 is regular.
-   + If L1 and L2 are regular, then the language L1 ⋅ L2  = {w1 ⋅ w2 | w1 ∈ L1 ∧
+   + If L1 and L2 are regular, then the language L1 ⋅ L2  = {s1 ⋅ s2 | s1 ∈ L1 ∧
-   w2 ∈ L2} is regular.
+   s2 ∈ L2} is regular.
 Here, the symbol ⋅ means "concatenation".
-So w1 ⋅ w2 is
+So s1 ⋅ s2 is
-   all the characters in w1, followed by all the characters in w2.
+   all the characters in s1, followed by all the characters in s2.
    + If L is regular, then L* is regular.
-Here, the symbol * means "0 or more repetitions of any word in L".
+Here, the symbol * means "0 or more repetitions of any string in L".
 So, if L is the language that contains the single string `ab`, then L* is {ε, ab, abab, ababa, …}.

 A **regular expression** is a short-hand description for a regular language.
-For example, `ab*` is a regular expression that describes the infinitely large set of words defined by the language `{ab}*`.
-The regular expression `12` describes the language `{12}`, which contains a single word.
-The regular expression `1 | 2` describes the language `{1, 2}`.
+For example, `ab*` is a regular expression that describes the infinitely large set of strings `{ab}*`.
+The regular expression `12` describes the language `{12}`, which contains a single string.
+The regular expression `1 | 2` describes the language `{1, 2}`, which contains two strings.

-Given a regular expression and a candidate word there are many ways to determine whether the word **matches** the expression, i.e., whether the word is in the set of words described by the expression.
+Given a regular expression and a candidate string there are many ways to determine whether the string **matches** the expression, i.e., whether the string is in the set described by the expression.
 In this assignment, you don't have to worry about implementing a matching algorithm—it's been provided for you.
-Your job is to implement the _syntax_ of regular expressions: an easy way for users to describe regular expressions.
+Your job is to implement the _syntax_ of regular expressions: an easy way for users to describe them.

 ## Checklist